 You’re building your email list, right?

-If you’re not, you need to start today.
+If you’re not, start today.

 Creating great content isn’t enough.